wolftype/versor_1.0/README.md

 	Plane xyplane = myframe.xy();

- `Motor` representing it's absolute position and orientation (combined).
+ A `Frame` can also be instantiated by a `Motor` representing it's absolute position and orientation (combined!).